hamdouni/myDwm/README.md

 * Prefix path = /usr (need root access to install)
 * Preinstalled patches : systray and xft
 * Command key mapped on Windows key
+* win + e : open x-file-manager (see below how to to set alternatives)
 * Font "Sans" size 12

 Usage